Teju Cole declares his intention to write in Open City a la Cartier-Bresson — “on the run” — and urges others to do the same.

 John Berger characterizes the difference between the process involved in producing a photograph and the process involved in painting as that of “quoting” versus “translating”, “receiving” versus “making”.
 The photograph requires both a mediated choice, which is a cultural construction, and an immediate, natural, and unconstructed trace produced by the particular configuration of light entering the camera.
 The photographer “quotes” from appearances that lie in front of the camera.
 The photograph is a quotation based on the photographer’s instantaneous judgment.
 A painting or drawing, on the other hand, is the result “of countless judgments….
 [E]verything about it has been mediated by consciousness, either intuitively or systematically”.*

 And what about writing?
 How does an attentive writer capture a moment “that life itself offers”?
-Is it not another long step removed from producing a photograph?
-Isn’t a descriptive passage or scene in a literary text different in kind from a photographic image?
+Is it not a long step away from producing a photograph, different in kind from a photographic image?
 How can we compare them?